Skip to main content

 Tick Removal Methods

-Finetipped tweezers removing engorged nymphal tick
+Fine-tipped tweezers removing an engorged nymphal tick.

-Pinching an American Dog Tick post-removal using fingers
+Pinching an American Dog Tick post-removal using fingers.